Introduction

 ODESolver

-(line 15) is type of the ODE solver which we will use for the computation of the time evolution in the time dependent heat equation.
+is the type of the ODE solver that will be used for calculating the time evolution in the time-dependent heat equation.

 final_t